I'd recommend 'The Hunger Games' for sure. It's a classic in the genre with a compelling story and memorable characters.

 One must - read YA dystopian novel is 'The Hunger Games' by Suzanne Collins.
 It has a thrilling plot where teens are forced to fight to the death in an arena for the entertainment of the Capitol.
 Another great one is 'Divergent' by Veronica Roth.
 It's set in a society divided into factions based on virtues, and the main character Tris discovers she doesn't fit neatly into any one.
 'The Maze Runner' by James Dashner is also a top pick.
 A group of boys are trapped in a maze with no memory of their past and they have to figure out how to escape while facing various deadly obstacles.

-One great dystopian YA fiction is 'The Hunger Games' by Suzanne Collins.
-It's set in a post - apocalyptic world where children are forced to fight to the death in an annual event for the entertainment of the Capitol.
-Another is 'Divergent' by Veronica Roth.
-In this story, society is divided into factions based on different virtues.
-And 'The Maze Runner' by James Dashner is also a great one, where a group of boys are trapped in a maze with no memory of their past.
+Some of the most popular YA dystopian novels include 'The Hunger Games' by Suzanne Collins.
+It's set in a post - apocalyptic world where children are forced to fight to the death in an annual event.
+Another is 'Divergent' by Veronica Roth, which features a society divided into factions based on different virtues.
+'The Maze Runner' by James Dashner is also very popular, with its mystery - filled story of boys trapped in a maze.